Franklinia: History

 William Bartram was the first to report the extremely limited distribution of Franklinia.
 "We never saw it grow in any other place, nor have I ever since seen it growing wild, in all my travels, from Pennsylvania to Point Coupe, on the banks of the Mississippi, which must be allowed a very singular and unaccountable circumstance; at this place there are two or 3 acre of ground where it grows plentifully."
-(W. Bartram 1791: 468).
 After returning to Georgia after the American Revolution, Bartram was unable to find the trees.

 The tree was last verified in the wild in 1803 by the English plant collector John Lyon (although there are hints it may have been present into at least the 1840s).
 The cause of its extinction in the wild is not known, but has been attributed to a number of causes including fire, flood, overcollection by plant collectors, and fungal disease introduced with the cultivation of cotton plants.

 All the Franklin trees known to exist today are descended from seed collected by William Bartram and propagated at Bartram's Garden in Philadelphia.
-It has now been cultivated in over 1000 sites worldwide including botanical gardens, private homes, parks, and cemeteries.
-It is suggested that more than one tree was sampled by Bartram during his original collection in Georgia and the diversity was maintained over the years.
+The John Bartram Association undertook a search for trees from 1998 to 2000 and located more than 2,000 specimens growing worldwide.
+The greatest number were reported to them from Pennsylvania, North Carolina, and New Jersey.
+At that time there were trees in 36 states and eight countries.
+DNA evidence supports that more than one tree was sampled by Bartram during his original collection in Georgia and the diversity was maintained over the years.
 To mark the 300th anniversary of John Bartram's birth in 1998, Bartram's Garden launched a project to locate as many Franklinia trees as possible.